pndmix/atom-language-pdmsg/README.md

 ~~~

 ### Notes
-- I have prebuilt the tree-sitter binaries.
+- I have prebuilt [tree-sitter-rampcode](https://github.com/pndmix/tree-sitter-rampcode) binaries.
 If it fails trying to build manually.
-- Manually building require `Python2`.
+- You need `Python2` to build manually.